docelic/article_date/README.md

 # Introduction

-This repository contains a small, self-contained application for retrieving web pages and parsing their creation or modification dates.
+This repository contains a small, self-contained application for retrieving web pages, parsing their creation or modification dates, and printing various accompanying statistics.

 The user interface consists of a simple HTML form for specifying the URLs and viewing the statistics.
 It is available at at